-- Profitable: Private bus companies provide a public service but operate at a profit. - · Socially responsible: Modern bus companies draw their employees and shareholders from former informal operators and provide stable incomes and with benefits.
+- Profitable: Private bus companies provide a public service but operate at a profit. - Socially responsible: Modern bus companies draw their employees and shareholders from former informal operators and provide stable incomes and with benefits.
 Modern bus companies operate safe and comfortable services. - Environmentally responsible: Operating contracts require the use of clean vehicles.

-Government can ensure these outcomes through a good contract with bus operating companies.
-A company that can achieve these outcomes is considered a successful modern bus company.
+Government can ensure these outcomes through good contracts with bus operators.
+A company that achieves these outcomes is considered a successful modern bus company.